-NZ IFRS 17 Insurance Contracts was issued on 10 August 2017 and will be effective for the 30 September 2022 year end unless early adopted.
+NZ IFRS 17 Insurance Contracts ('NZ IFRS 17') was issued in August 2017 with an amendment issued in August 2020.
+The standard will be effective for the 30 September 2024 year end unless early adopted.
 This will replace NZ IFRS 4 Insurance Contracts.
 The main changes under the standard are:

 - the scope of the standard may result in some contracts that are currently "unbundled", i.e. accounted for separately as insurance and investment contracts being required to be "bundled" and accounted for as an insurance contract; - portfolios of contracts (with similar risks which are managed together) will be required to be disaggregated to a more granular level by both the age of a contract and the likelihood of the contract being onerous in order to determine the recognition of profit over the contract period (i.e. the contractual service margin).
-The contractual service margin uses a different basis to recognise profit to the current Margin on Services approach for life insurance and therefore the pattern of profit recognition is likely to differ; - risk adjustments, which reflect uncertainties in the amount and timing of future cash flows, are required for both general and life insurance contracts rather than just general insurance contracts under the current accounting standards; - the contract boundary, which is the period over which profit is recognised, differs and is determined based on the ability to compel the policyholder to pay premiums or the substantive obligation to provide coverage/services.
+The contractual service margin uses a different basis to recognise profit to the current Margin on Services approach for life insurance and therefore the pattern of profit recognition is likely to differ; - risk adjustments, which reflect uncertainties in the amount and timing of future cash flows, are required for both general and life insurance contracts rather than just general insurance contracts under the current accounting standards; - the contract boundary, which is the period over which profit is recognised, differs and is determined based on the ability to compel the policyholder to pay premiums or the substantive obligation to provide coverage/ services.
 For some general insurance contracts (e.g. some lender mortgage insurance and reinsurance contracts) this may result in the contract boundary being longer.
 For life insurance, in particular term renewable contracts, the contract boundary is expected to be shorter.
-Both will be impacted by different patterns of profit recognition compared to the current standards; - a narrower definition of what acquisition costs may be deferred; - an election to recognise changes in assumptions regarding discount rate in other comprehensive income rather than in profit and loss; - an election to recognise changes in the fair value of assets supporting policy liabilities in other comprehensive income rather than through profit and loss; - reinsurance contracts and the associated liability are to be determined separately to the gross contract liability and may have different contract boundaries; and - additional disclosure requirements.
+Both will be impacted by different patterns of profit recognition compared to the current standards; - a narrower definition of what acquisition costs may be deferred; - an election to recognise changes in assumptions regarding discount rate in OCI rather than in income statement;

+- an election to recognise changes in the fair value of assets supporting policy liabilities in OCI rather than through the income statement; - reinsurance contracts and the associated liability are to be determined separately to the gross contract liability and may have different contract boundaries; and - additional disclosure requirements.